-All other destinations are defined as long-haul and a much higher Air Passenger Duty is payable.
-This includes travel from the UK to Australia.
-Economy passengers pay £78 ($145) each while passengers in premium cabins are charged £156 ($289).
-From 1 April 2019, the tax for premium cabin passengers departing on long-haul flights will increase to £172 ($320).
+All other destinations are defined as long-haul flights and a much higher Air Passenger Duty is payable.
+This includes travel from the UK to Australia or North America.
+Economy passengers pay £84 (~AU$147) each while passengers in premium cabins are charged £185 (~AU$324).
+These rates increased on 1 April 2022 and were previously £82/£180 for long-haul flights from 1 April 2021 until 31 March 2022.

 The UK Air Passenger Duty can quickly add up to hundreds or even thousands of dollars, especially if you’re travelling as a family.
 So, how can you avoid paying this tax?

-Firstly, the Air Passenger Duty only applies to international flights departing the UK.
-There is no tax for arriving in the United Kingdom.
-So, if you’d like to include a visit to the UK on your European holiday, you should consider starting there.
+Firstly, the tax only applies to international flights departing the United Kingdom.
+There is no charge to arrive in the UK.
+So, if you’d like to include a visit to the UK on your European holiday, you should consider starting rather than ending there.
 Returning to Australia from outside of the UK will ensure you don’t pay hundreds of dollars in unnecessary taxes.

-Even if you’re just planning to visit the UK, the cost of a Eurostar ticket to Paris or Brussels is often lower than the Air Passenger Duty for a long-haul flight.
+Even if you’re planning to visit only the UK, the cost of a Eurostar ticket to Paris or Brussels is often lower than the Air Passenger Duty for a long-haul flight!

 If you specifically wish to take a flight that departs the UK, there is a loophole.
 Passengers that are in transit in the UK for less than 24 hours do not need to pay the Air Passenger Duty.
-So, you could fly (say) from Paris to London, spend a night in London, and then fly out of London the next day.
-You won’t pay the Air Passenger Duty if your layover is under 24 hours and you’re travelling on one ticket.
+For example, you could fly from Paris to London, spend a night in London, and then fly out of London the next day.
+You won’t pay the Air Passenger Duty as long as your layover is under 24 hours and you’re travelling on a single ticket.

 There is an exemption for children under the age of 16 that are flying in Economy, who do not need to pay this tax.
 This exemption does not apply to children flying in a premium cabin.